It includes my modest contribution and can be found http://www.undocs.org/en/S/2018/531

 Book review and my Q&A in the Washington Post

 Here is my Q&A (and book review) with Professor Laura Seay in Washington Post's Monkey Cage.
 I am grateful to Professor Seay for reading and reviewing the book as well as her thoughtful questions and comments.
-She later tweeted about...
+She later tweeted about the difficult choices those in violent movements face, and our own moral dilemmas when confronted...
 Continue Reading →

 My report on poaching and trafficking of wildlife in central Africa

 A report on wildlife poaching and trafficking in Congo, South Sudan and Uganda, I researched and wrote months ago is finally out!
-I travelled to Congo's Garamba Park, South Sudan's Juba and various places in Uganda (as well as some...
+I travelled to Congo's Garamba Park, South Sudan's Juba and various places in Uganda (as well as some interviews in Nairobi) to find out how elephants, rhinos and pangolins are poached and illegally...
 Continue Reading →

 My profile in the Princeton Alumni Weekly